kubernetes/sig-release/release-team/role-handbooks/documentation-guides/update-release-docs-new.md

 ### Track PRs

-- Follow the feature spreadsheet.
+- Follow the enhancement spreadsheet.

-    Keep the feature tracking spreadsheet up to date with review progress and merge status for each documentation PR.
-For example: [Kubernetes Features OSS tracking board (1.11 release)](https://docs.google.com/spreadsheets/d/16N9KSlxWwxUA2gV6jvuW9N8tPRHzNhu1-RYY4Y0RZLs/edit#gid=0)
+    Keep the enhancement tracking spreadsheet up to date with review progress and merge status for each documentation PR.
+For example: [Kubernetes Enhancements OSS tracking board (1.11 release)](https://docs.google.com/spreadsheets/d/16N9KSlxWwxUA2gV6jvuW9N8tPRHzNhu1-RYY4Y0RZLs/edit#gid=0)

 - Update documentation PR progress in the megabranch PR's tracking comment.
 For example, [Release 1.11 (tracking comment)](https://github.com/kubernetes/website/pull/8046#issuecomment-380226165)

 - Make sure that docs PRs for the release have the correct base and set the correct Milestone.
-For example, feature PRs for version 1.11 need a base branch of `release-1.11` and the Milestone set to `1.11`.
+For example, enhancement PRs for version 1.11 need a base branch of `release-1.11` and the Milestone set to `1.11`.

 ### Maintain the current and upcoming release branches